thomas-xin/Miza/README.md

 ## Folder Structure

 #### Project Directory:
-has all your generic license, requirements, etc...
+Has all your generic license, requirements, etc...
 (Though requirements is necessary for the *install_update* funtionality which, automatically checks for and installs any missing modules.)
 But most significantly, the main files responsible for running the bots code.
 Throughout the code, you will frequently see `from common import *`, which is because *common.py* contains all the main necessary functions and imports to be used throughout. *main.py* is the main process, while everything else runs as a subprocess, so if you make any changes to main.py, it'll require a manual restart.
 Most of the bots optimization and data collection funtionaility can be found in these files, (such as running the bot of course, starting the heartbeat.tmp and other log related code, caching, assigning variables of the Github Directory link, default bot prefix, etc...)
 As for where things are located...

 #### Commands: